cuducos/alchemydumps/README.rst

 ------------

 Thanks `Kirill Sumorokov <https://github.com/clayman74>`_ and `spikergit1 <https://github.com/spikergit1>`_ for the pull requests, issues reported, feedback and support.
 Changelog
 ---------

 **Version 0.0.6**
     * Remote backup/restore via FTP.
-    * Code improvements.
+    * General code improvements.
 **Version 0.0.5**
-    * Use package as a Flask extension.
+    * Re-written as a Flask extension.
-    * Built-in Flask app for complete tests.
+    * Built-in Flask app within the test suite.
 **Version 0.0.4**
     * Fix bug in the installation process.
 **Version 0.0.3**
-    * New command: auto-clean backup folder.
+    * New command to auto-clean backup folder.
 **Version 0.0.2**
     * New command: delete a single backup.
     * Proper message when ID is not found in restore and delete commands.
-    * Avoid breaking the code when get_id() fails.
+    * Avoid breaking the process when get_id() fails.
     * Minor code improvements.

 License